piglovesyou/graphql-let/README.md

 #### What's the extension `.graphqls`?
 Do I have to use it for schema and `.graphql` for documents?

-Not exactly, but I'll recommend that.
-I think the difference between the extensions leads to more simple configuration for the webpack loaders with less pitfalls.
+Not exactly, but I'd recommend it.
+I think the difference between the extensions leads to more understandable configuration for the webpack loaders with less pitfalls.
 Another reason for `.graphqls` is that it's one of [the supported extensions in the internal library](https://github.com/ardatan/graphql-toolkit/blob/d29e518a655c02e3e14377c8c7d3de61f08e6200/packages/loaders/graphql-file/src/index.ts#L9).

 ## License